skrskrm/llm-quota/README.md

 # llmquota

-`llmquota` is a small CLI for checking subscription usage across Claude, Gemini, and DeepSeek from locally logged-in CLI sessions and API keys.
+`llmquota` is a small CLI for monitoring token usage of Claude, Gemini, and DeepSeek from local terminal.

 ## Install